 Medical Waste Program

-The purpose of this program is to protect the general public, health care facility and solid waste management personnel from injury and exposure to pathogenic organisms in medical wastes.
-As mandated by the Medical Waste Management Act , (Health and Safety Code, Sections 117600 - 118360), the Department of Health Services, (DHS) Environmental Management Branch regulates the storage, transportation, and disposal of regulated medical waste.
+The purpose of this program is to protect the general public, environment, health care facility and solid waste management personnel from injury and exposure to pathogenic organisms associated with medical waste.
+The California Department of Public Health (CDPH), Environmental Management Branch (EMB) regulates medical waste through the Medical Waste Management Act (MWMA) (Health and Safety Code (H&SC), Sections 117600 - 118360).

 Medical waste generators or activities that are in one of the following categories:

-- Large generators (200 or more lbs./month) of medical waste.
+- Large quantity generators (200 or more lbs/month) of medical waste.

-- Any generator or health care professional that treats medical waste on-site.
+- Any medical waste generator or health care professional that treats medical waste on-site.

 Who is Exempt from Registration, Permit and Exemption Requirements